 How to Get into Stanford after 12th

 Before we start with how to get into Stanford, we also must acknowledge the fact that every student and individual is different and just because you can’t get into Stanford doesn’t mean that you’re not worth better.
-If you do not get into Stanford, that probably means you weren’t meant to be there and there’s probably something better for you in store.
+If you do not get into Stanford, that probably means you weren’t meant to be there and there’s probably something better for you in-store.
 So, let’s get starting on what must one do to get into Stanford for their Undergraduate studies!

 Starting at Stanford as an Undergraduate is a prestigious thing already and as we know, prestigious things have competition!
-Several Stanford students have worked at NASA and published to be on the New York Times best sellers’ list.
+Several Stanford students have worked at NASA and published it to be on the New York Times best sellers’ list.
 A community of successful people that everyone wants to be a part of.
 So, if you are planning to go to Stanford, tighten up your seatbelts.

 Well, it is very tough, and we meant it!
 Stanford is the most selective school in the nation.

 The most recent application cycle produced a 5.2% admissions rate.
 That means that out of 45,227 applicants, only 2,349 gained acceptance.
 Among accepted students, 1,706 decided to attend Stanford, giving the school an 68.4% matriculation rate.